Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems: Introduction

 The difficulty of defining multipole moments of an infinite crystal is long standing.
 In classical electromagnetism it is known that only the lowest-order nonvanishing multipole moment of a given charge or current distribution is independent of the choice of origin.
 Moreover, it has been realized through the studies on the electric polarization \cite{king-smith_1993,Resta_1994}, orbital magnetization \cite{xiao_2005,thonhauser_2005,shi_2007}, and magnetic toroidization \cite{Spaldin_2008,gao_2018} that even these low-order multipole moments cannot be directly obtained from the local charge and current densities in a unit cell, but require the information of the ground state wavefunctions of the whole crystal.
 However, for the purpose of finding a physical indicator of the AHE in antiferromagnets, it is more convenient to base the construction on readily available data of the magnetic structure such as that from neutron and X-ray experiments.
 Such scattering experiments directly probe the Fourier components of spin and charge distributions in a periodic crystal which themselves are gauge-invariant quantities.
 Moreover, constructions based on scattering amplitudes may allow direct determination of the AHE indicators without having to first fix the magnetic order.
 Finally, the indicators may point out new mechanisms or prototypical examples for the AHE in unconventional magnetic systems.

-In this Letter we propose a new class of indicators of the AHE, which we name as electronic chiralization (EC) due to resemblance to their optical counterparts \cite{lipkin_1964,tang_2010,bliokh_2011,coles_2012}, based on spatial gradients of periodic spin and charge densities of infinite crystals.
-We first introduce EC based on the symmetry properties of the AHE.
-Then we discuss their application in several model systems of AHE antiferromagnets.
-Finally we give two nontrivial examples of the AHE inspired by the prominent role of magnetic charge in the EC: a minimal model based on the charge-ordered kagome spin ice \cite{wills_2002,moller_2009,chern_2011,qi_2008,ladak_2010,dun_2016,Matsuhira_2002,tabata_2006,takagi_1993,chern_2012,Wolf_1988,zhao_2020} and skew scattering of 2D Dirac electrons by magnetic charge.
+In this paper we propose a new class of indicators of the AHE, which we name as electronic chiralization (EC) due to resemblance to their optical counterparts \cite{lipkin_1964,tang_2010,bliokh_2011,coles_2012}, based on spatial gradients of periodic spin and charge densities of infinite crystals.
+In Sec.~\ref{sec:ECconstruction} we first introduce EC based on the symmetry properties of the AHE and then give convenient formulas for calculating EC in realistic systems.
+In Sec.~\ref{sec:ECexamples} we demonstrate EC's computation and behavior in several model examples: Anomalous Hall antiferromagnets Mn$_3$X (X = Ir, Pt, Sn, Ge etc.) and a 2D ferromagnetic Rashba model in plane wave basis.
+In Sec.~\ref{sec:new_AHE_systems} we give two nontrivial examples of the AHE inspired by the prominent role of magnetic charge in the EC: a minimal model based on the charge-ordered kagome spin ice \cite{wills_2002,moller_2009,chern_2011,qi_2008,ladak_2010,dun_2016,Matsuhira_2002,tabata_2006,takagi_1993,chern_2012,Wolf_1988,zhao_2020} and skew scattering of 2D Dirac electrons by magnetic charge.
+Finally in Sec.~\ref{sec:discussion} we briefly discuss further implications of the EC.